doitsujin/dxbc-spirv/ir/ir.md

 For hull shaders, `EntryPoint` takes two functions arguments: A control point function, which is only allowed to write control point outputs, and a patch constant function, which may read control point outputs and may write or read patch constant outputs.
-The patch constant function will include barriers as necessary.
+The patch constant function **does not** include any barriers, these will have to be inserted when lowering as necessary.

 The `FunctionEnd` instruction must only occur outside of a block, see below.